16 Reasons to Visit Disneyland Resort During the Holiday Season

 Plus, staying at the Disneyland resort hotels means it’s nice to have a nearby place to rest in the late afternoon when kids get tired.

-With the Christmas fantasy parade, Sleeping Beauty’s winter castle all decked out with seasonal decorations, holiday shows, towering Christmas trees, a haunted mansion, “it’s a small world holiday,” and more, Christmas at Disneyland will have you believe Christmas magic is alive in southern California—it is the happiest place on earth, after all!
+With the Christmas Fantasy Parade, Sleeping Beauty’s winter castle all decked out in a 70th-anniversary wreath, holiday shows, towering Christmas trees, a haunted mansion, “it’s a small world holiday,” and more, Christmas at Disneyland will have you believe Christmas magic is alive in southern California—it is the happiest place on earth, after all!

 What is your favorite thing about Disneyland Resort during the holidays